yram171/Give/CONTRIBUTING.md

 Key upcoming milestones:
 * MVP complete by August 22.
 * Wiki maintained with up-to-date architecture and contribution summaries.
-See our project proposal and issue board for a breakdown of features by phase.
+See the [wiki](../../wiki) and issue board for a breakdown of features by phase.

 ## Architecture Overview
 The system consists of the following high-level components: